pism/pism/doc/sphinx/climate_forcing/time.rst

 The :var:`time_bounds` variable stores the starting and the ending time for each interval in the forcing.
-This variable is assumed to have the same units as the :var:`time` variable it is associated with, which is why its arguments are not set in this example.
+This variable is assumed to have the same units as the :var:`time` variable it is associated with, which is why these attributes are not set in this example.

-Please see the `CF Conventions`_ document for details.